AppleWin/AppleWin/linux.md

 This is based on Qt, currently tested with 5.10

 * keyboard shortcuts are listed in the menu entries
-* graphics: code borrowed from linapple, no NTSC color
+* graphics: runs the native NTSC code
-  * lo res in color
-  * hi res in BW
 * joystick: it uses QtGamepad (correct names will only be displayed with 5.11)
 * emulator runs in the main UI thread
 * Qt timers are very coarse: the emulator needs to dynamically adapt the cycles to execute